Murder of Helen Gorrie: Conviction overturned

 In January 2003, Corcoran had his conviction for the murder overturned on appeal.
 The grounds were that the judge had misdirected the jury in his summing up.
 After he was released Corcoran moved back to his home in Plumley Walk, Warren Park, Havant.
+After his release, the police said they had no plans to re-open the investigation and that they were not looking for anybody else.

 Later publicity

 In 2018, on journalist Mark Williams-Thomas's documentary show The Investigator: A British Crime Story, Gorrie's case was included on a list of cases that he felt could not be ruled out as possible victims of serial killer Peter Tobin.
 However, a large police investigation named Operation Anagram examined the possibility of Tobin having claimed more victims and ended in 2011, having found no evidence to connect him to any further cases.

 In popular culture

 Gorrie's murder featured as the primary case on the 15 October 1992 episode of Crimewatch on BBC One.
+On 26 October 1996, the Gorrie case was featured on a Murder Unsolved programme shown on Sky One.